 Sofia Perez is a freelance writer and editor with more than two decades of journalism and publishing experience.
-She has written for nearly every type of media—ranging from print and web journalism, broadcast news, and documentaries, to nonprofit advocacy and fiction.
+She has written for nearly every type of media and genre—ranging from print and web journalism, broadcast news, and documentaries, to nonprofit advocacy and fiction.

 In 2006, she was honored in Pamplona, Spain, where she received the Premios Internacionales EVA “Journalist/ Communicator of the Year” award, and was also a finalist for the 2003 Greenbrier Scholarship for Professional Food Writers.